zhounapeuw/NAPE_imaging_postprocess/docs/_build/html/_sources/install_anaconda_sima.rst.txt

 Starting Anaconda and installing an environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-5) Download the NAPE analysis script repository from this link: https://github.com/zhounapeuw/NAPE_imaging_analysis
+5) Download the NAPE analysis script repository from this link: https://github.com/zhounapeuw/NAPE_imaging_postprocess

 .. image:: _ images/anaconda_sima_install/13_download_mc_code.png
 Once on the GitHub repository, click the "Code" dropdown followed by "Download zip".
+You can also clone/fork the repository if you are familiar how to do so.

 6) Take note of where the downloaded zip file resides and unzip the directory.